 Montevideo from Hamburg by cargo ship… Done!
-Yes, we’ve spent October 2015 on a cargo ship bringing our camper-truck Cuthbert to Uruguay to start our tour of the Americas.
+Yes, we’ve spent October 2015 on a freight ship Europe to Montevideo.
+We’re bringing our camper-truck Cuthbert to Uruguay to start our tour of the Americas.
 No scrubbing of decks, peeling of potatoes or climbing of rigging – we took one of six fare-paying cabins on the Italian Grimaldi freight ship ‘Grande Nigeria’.
 And in anticipation of the obvious question… we’re doing it because we can, and because it seemed like a good idea at the time.

 So was it such a good idea… over five weeks at sea with minimal facilities and no internet??!!
 Well… at least we had plenty of time to write all this bog-blurb stuff 🙂 Read on and see what you think.

 It seems a loooong time since we booked the trip back in August 2014.
 Our reservation for mid-Sept 2015 came with a warning that the departure wouldn’t be fixed until a few days before and that the ship’s schedule is ‘flexible’.
 We had an estimated date of 26th September and as the big day drew near, we started tracking The Grande Nigeria on the internet maritime tracker www.marinetraffic.com.
 Three days before our expected departure, the ship was still sunning itself off the south coast of Portugal.
 With a school-boy’s ‘rough and ready’ speed/distance calculation, we realised that it couldn’t possibly get to Hamburg on schedule.
 Eventually, three days later than planned, we received 24hrs notice to report on Tues 29th Sept.
 Finally!